YellowOfTheEgg/SECAT/README.md

 # SECAT
-9.7.25: The code is currently being cleaned up and will be published as soon as possible.
+Written on 9.8.25: The code is currently being cleaned up and will be published as soon as possible.